-/etc/ftpusers contains a list of users who are not allowed to access the system via vsftpd and lukem-ftpd.
-Generally, only normal users should ever access the system via FTP-there should be no reason for "system" type accounts to be transferring information via this mechanism.
+/etc/ftpusers contains a list of users who are not allowed to access the system via FTP.
+Generally, only normal users should ever access the system via FTP - there should be no reason for "system" type accounts to be transferring information via this mechanism.
 Certainly the root account should never be allowed to transfer files directly via FTP.